Differentiable Cosmological Simulation with Adjoint Method: Abstract

 \section{Abstract}

 Rapid advances in deep learning have brought not only myriad powerful neural networks, but also breakthroughs that benefit established scientific research.
 In particular, automatic differentiation (AD) tools and computational accelerators like GPUs have facilitated forward modeling of the Universe with differentiable simulations.
-Current differentiable cosmological simulations are limited by memory, thus are subject to a trade-off between time and space/mass resolution.
-They typically integrate for only tens of time steps, unlike the standard non-differentiable simulations.
+Based on analytic or automatic backpropagation, current differentiable cosmological simulations are limited by memory, and thus are subject to a trade-off between time and space/mass resolution, usually sacrificing both.
 We present a new approach free of such constraints, using the adjoint method and reverse time integration.
-It enables larger and more accurate forward modeling, and will improve gradient based optimization and inference.
-We implement it in a particle-mesh (PM) $N$-body library \pmwd\ (particle-mesh with derivatives).
+It enables larger and more accurate forward modeling at the field level, and will improve gradient based optimization and inference.
+We implement it in an open-source particle-mesh (PM) $N$-body library \pmwd\ (particle-mesh with derivatives).
 Based on the powerful AD system \texttt{JAX}, \pmwd\ is fully differentiable, and is highly performant on GPUs.